McDonald's faces complaints in Europe over franchise terms

-BRUSSELS (Reuters) - French, German and Italian groups urged their national competition authorities on Tuesday to look into alleged anti-competitive practices by McDonald's, potentially putting the U.S. fast-food chain on course for multiple investigations in Europe.
+BRUSSELS (Reuters) - French, German and Italian groups urged their national competition authorities on Tuesday to look into alleged anti-competitive practices by McDonald's (MCD.N), potentially putting the U.S. fast-food chain on course for multiple investigations in Europe.

 The three complaints share similar concerns about McDonald's franchising terms and conditions, including prices set for products sold at franchises, saying consumers are charged more than at McDonald's own stores as a result.